oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

     </copy>
     ```

-## Task 4: Optionally reset the pipeline's state and history
+## Task 4: Preview how to reset the pipeline's state and history

+> **Note**: We provide Tasks 3 and 4 for you to preview the steps for testing and resetting your data pipeline.
+Please read these tasks but do not perform them.

-Before proceeding to Start your pipeline, you may use the `DBMS_CLOUD_PIPELINE.RESET_PIPELINE` procedure to reset the pipeline's state and history of loaded files.
-As below, you may also optionally purge the data in database or object store.
+Before proceeding to Start your pipeline, if you had tested your pipeline as was shown in Task 3, you would then use the `DBMS_CLOUD_PIPELINE.RESET_PIPELINE` procedure to reset the pipeline's state and history of loaded files.
+As below, you may also optionally purge the data in your database or object store.
 A data pipeline must be in stopped state to reset it.

-1. Run the following code snippet in your SQL worksheet:
+1. To reset your pipeline, you would run the following code snippet in your SQL worksheet:

     ```
     <copy>